CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 | Medium Shield | Shield | Phy.
 Def.
 2.00, Bodily Def.
 2.00, Spiritual Def.
 2.00, or Mental Def.
 2.00 |          1          |
 | Large Shield | Shield | Phy.
 Def.
 3.00, Bodily Def.
 3.00, Spiritual Def.
 3.00, or Mental Def.
 3.00 |          2          |

-## Spell Concentration

-Certain Spells demand a character's concentration to keep their effects active.
-If this concentration is interrupted, the Spell's magic ends.

-If a Spell necessitates concentration, the Duration entry of the spell will indicate this, and it will specify how long you can concentrate on it.
-You can stop concentrating at any time.

-Regular activities, like moving or attacking, don't disturb your concentration.
-However, the following factors can disrupt your concentration:

-* Casting another spell that requires concentration.
-If you cast a spell that needs concentration while you're focusing on a different spell, you lose concentration on the first spell.
-You can't concentrate on two spells simultaneously.
-* Suffering damage.
-If you take damage while focusing on a spell, you must make a Magic Governing Core Skill check to maintain your concentration.
-The challenge level is equal to the level of injury taken.
-If you take damage from multiple sources, you make a separate saving throw for each injury source.
-* Becoming incapacitated or dying.
-If you're incapacitated or die, you lose concentration on a spell.
-* The Narrator might also decide that certain environmental phenomena might require the concentrating character to succeed on a Governing Core Skill check to maintain concentration.
-For example, a wave washing over you while you're on a storm-tossed ship might require a CL 2 Governing Core Skill Check.

 ## Novice Spells (CL 0)

-Novice magic spell that can be used for generic creative uses of magic.
-Generally only reserved for novice practitioners, dealing with minor threats to save magic resource, or as a desperate last resort after all magic resources are depleted.
-Otherwise known as Cantrips.

 |         Name         | CL/Magic Resource | Casting Time | Range | Duration |           Magic Skills Required           |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | :-------------------: | :---------------: | :----------: | :----: | :------: | :---------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |